 13. Little Jack’s

-Little Jack’s is an old-fashioned tavern perfect for soaking up the Charleston neighborhood restaurant vibe.
+Little Jack’s is an old-fashioned tavern right on upper King Street is perfect for soaking up the Charleston neighborhood restaurant vibe.
 Little Jack’s offers a southern hunt club feel that works with the menu offerings like their fish and chips with minted pea puree or their Double Tavern Burger.

 14. Poe’s Tavern